DominicScalisi/US-Climate-and-Weather-Disaster/README.md

 Dataset: Billion-Dollar Weather and Climate Disasters (1980–2024)

 Data Preparation
-The dataset was first cleaned and reformatted in Excel to fix column naming issues and address date inconsistencies.
+The dataset was first prepared into Excel to address column capitialization and fix date formatting for import to PostgreSQL.

-Loaded into PostgreSQL for further cleaning and analysis.
+Imported into PostgreSQL to clean and analyze

   -Null rows (fully empty entries) were removed as they did not contain any usable data.